 Due to the eggs used, sadly it is not possible to make this recipe vegan this week.
 If you are paleo, you can omit the feta cheese, but be sure to add a bit more salt eggs or you can swap in some bacon cubes.

 And there you have it for this week. 🤗 I hope you enjoy these as a quick grab and go breakfast (but they can also be enjoyed sitting down 😉).
 They are delicious and store easily for 3 – 4 days in an airtight container in the fridge.
 You could also make them into mini egg muffins should you, for example, have a brunch or similar.
-I use this Mini Muffin Form* when making them in a smaller version.
+If you enjoy muffins, you may also enjoy these Savory Muffins.
 As usual, please tag me in your creations on Instagram under @life_and_lemons_foodblog and #lifeandlemonsfoodblog.
 I also love seeing your comments below – they truly make my day 🥰.

 Egg MuffinsCourse: BreakfastCuisine: Vegetarian, paleo-friendlyDifficulty: Easy

 These egg muffins pack a punch of flavor and provide a healthy dose of vegetables for your morning breakfast.
-Simply prep and in advance and grab and go!
+Simply prep in advance, grab and go!